-And you might also implement Manager Roundtables as a way to keep people accountable and offer peer mentorship opportunities.
+And you might also implement Manager Roundtables as a way to keep people accountable and offer peer mentorship opportunities throughout the program.

-Every six months, you would repeat the Manager Feedback Survey and the Measure-Learn-Apply loop would start again.
+Every six months, you would repeat the Upward Feedback Survey and the Measure-Learn-Apply loop would start again.

 This would also be an ideal cadence for reporting on results and ROI to the relevant stakeholders so you can to retain your budget, gain bragging rights, and get the well-deserved recognition.

 Of course, this template is just a starting point, and you need to consider your organization’s unique needs, timelines, resources, and rhythms as you approach mapping our a Leadership Development Calendar of your own.